predmach/fastai_explore/README.md

-# Project name here
+# FastAI Explore
-> Summary description here.
+> Test UNet and DataLoaders.

-This file will become your README and also the index of your documentation.
+UNet testing on medical imaging data.

 ## Install

-`pip install your_project_name`
+`pip install fastai_ecplore`

 ## How to use